 \section{Monte Carlo}

-This section reports the results of a monte carlo study of the finite sample properties of the statistics considered in this paper.
-I perform monte carlos based on a median regression model with potentially endogenously missing data.
-I use the same data generating processes as for the monte carlos for variance weighted KS statistics in \citet{armstrong_multiscale_2012}.
+This section reports the results of a Monte Carlo study of the finite sample properties of the statistics considered in this paper.
+I perform a Monte Carlo based on a median regression model with potentially endogenously missing data.
+I use the same data generating processes as for the Monte Carlo for variance weighted KS statistics in \citet{armstrong_multiscale_2016}.
 A description of the model and data generating processes is repeated here for convenience.